NeoPrint3D/timer/README.md

- a simple time tracker for school
+ a simple time tracker for school⏲️